 Your macros and calories are your budget.
 How will you spend them?

 Investing in carbs makes it difficult to access and burn body fat.
 So you want to limit that spending.

 Investing some in fat is okay, but be mindful here.
 Fat is easy to overdo, and often displaces more nutrient-dense and satiating protein-rich foods.
 Plus, investing in fat when you already have lots of fat stored in your body is a bad use of your budget - prioritize fat burning, but from your own fat stores first.

 Save a big wad of calorie cash for protein.
 High-protein whole foods fill you up, keep you strong, help you burn extra calories, and help you reach your body composition goals.

-If you’re not sure how many calories you’re consuming, use an app like Cronometer to figure this out.
+If you’re not sure how many calories you’re consuming, use an app like Cronometer to figure this out—then use the Ketogains Macro Calculator to find your new starting place.
 But don’t get too bent out of shape obsessively tracking macros.
 At the end of the day, dietary decisions are about bettering the way you look, feel, and perform - not numbers on the macros calculators.Intuitively eating protein-rich whole foods and low-carb vegetables, while leveraging fat as you need to will be your best friend.
 Once you start eating this way, you’ll never want to go back.